 But let's look at this logically.
 We were made in the image of God (Genesis 1:27).
 All other creatures of creation were not.
 Because animals were not made in the image of God, we can't look at them as an example of how to live our lives.
 Yes, some male sheep have been known to only mate with other rams.
 But some lions will kill their own cubs so they can mate with their lionesses again.
 Umm...yeah.
 Not a good behavioral guideline for humans.

 Animals are not going to be condemned by God because of their choices.
 But humans will be.

 Please know that God is not against the homosexual boy or girl.
 He is against SIN—no matter what the sin is.
 He doesn't hate a person who has made a choice to sin.
 He loves every single human being—the pastor, the murderer, the high school freshman, the 6-year-old bully on the playground.
 He wants everybody to turn away from their sin (no matter what it is) and turn toward a relationship with Him (Acts 3:19).

 God is not against the homosexual boy or girl.
 He is against SIN—no matter what the sin is.
-And the Bible is very clear that homosexuality is a sin (1 Corinthians 6:9-10).
-Homosexuality IS a lifestyle choice, just like any other choice we make for ourselves.
+And the Bible is very clear that homosexual acts are a sin (1 Corinthians 6:9-10).
+Giving into homosexual acts IS a choice, just like any other choice we make for ourselves.
 Even if a person is predisposed to homosexual behavior, that doesn't make it right, just as a predisposition to anger or gossip doesn't make it a positive trait.
-The consequences of homosexual behavior range from emotional to physical to sociological.
+The consequences of homosexual acts range from emotional to physical to sociological.
 But there's hope, for God loves you no matter what you do, and He wants everybody to turn away from their sin (no matter what it is) by offering a relationship with Him (Acts 3:19).